WynstelleID/finance_bot/README.md

 Click the "Save" button at the bottom.

-Connect your WhatsApp number by sending the provided "join " message from your WhatsApp to the Twilio Sandbox number.
+Connect your WhatsApp number by sending the provided "join <code-word>" message from your WhatsApp to the Twilio Sandbox number.

 Usage / Bot Commands
 Once everything is set up, send these commands to your Twilio Sandbox WhatsApp number: